CamDavidsonPilon/lifelines/docs/Quickstart.rst

     regression_dataset.head()

-The input of the ``fit`` method's API in a regression is different.
-All the data, including durations, censored indicators and covariates must be contained in **a Pandas DataFrame** (yes, it must be a DataFrame).
-The duration column and event occurred column must be specified in the call to ``fit``.
-Below we model our regression dataset using the Cox proportional hazard model, full docs `here <https://lifelines.readthedocs.io/en/latest/lifelines.fitters.html#module-lifelines.fitters.coxph_fitter>`_.
+The input of the ``fit`` method's API in a regression model is different.
+All the data, including durations, censored indicators and covariates must be contained in **a Pandas DataFrame**.
+The duration column and event occurred column are specified in the call to ``fit``.
+Below we model our regression dataset using the Cox proportional hazard model, full docs `here <https://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#cox-s-proportional-hazard-model>`_.

 .. code:: python